dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 ### Conclusion

-The Rashomon AI prompt is a compelling example of how thoughtful prompt design can enable LLMs to generative diverse perspectives, challenging our cognitive baises and enrich are decision-making process.
+The Rashomon AI prompt is a powerful tool that demonstrates how well-crafted prompts can enable Large Language Models (LLMs) to generate diverse perspectives, challenging our cognitive biases and enriching our decision-making process.

-This exercise has helped me see the benefit, as Elan Mollick states in his book *Co-Intelligence*, of inviting AI to the table - using AI as a thinking companion to augment our decision making skills.
-I am have added the Rashomon AI prompt to my tool belt and I am looking forward to creating new prompts to help me learn about where AI can have an positive impact on my life.
+This exercise has shown me the value, as Elan Mollick describes in his book *Co-Intelligence*, of using AI as a thinking companion to enhance our decision-making abilities.
+I’ve added the Rashomon AI prompt to my toolkit and look forward to creating new prompts to explore AI’s positive impact on my life.

-I am excited to hear your experiences with this prompt and others!
+I’m eager to hear about your experiences with this and other prompts!

 ***AI Disclosure:***  I used generative AI as an editor and proofreader this article.